HaohanYuan01/GenBEE/README.md

 ```

 ## Acknowledgement
-Our scripts are mainly based on the  [TextEE](https://arxiv.org/abs/2311.09562) framework.
-We deeply thank the contribution from the authors of the paper.
+Our scripts are developed based on the  [TextEE](https://arxiv.org/abs/2311.09562) framework.
+We deeply appreciate the contribution from the authors of the paper.

 ## Citation
 ```bib